-Jewel: You’re not gonna be the first person to do whatever you’re doing guaranteed anything.
-There are gonna be hundreds of or millions of other people already doing it but you can still do it.
+Jewel: You’re not going to be the first person to do whatever you’re doing guaranteed anything.
+There are going to be hundreds or millions of other people already doing it but you can still do it.

 Auret: Unless you’re Elon Musk.
-Unless you invent something like crazy but just decide where you want to be.
-Create that space around it, just go all-in with that, just see what happens and like I said, if you figure out that later on that it’s not really for you, you’re not enjoying it then pivot and do something slightly different.
+Unless you invent something crazy but just decide where you want to be.
+Create that space around it, just go all-in with it, just see what happens and like I said, if you figure that out later on that it’s not really for you, you’re not enjoying it then pivot and do something slightly different.

 You don’t have to stay boxed for the rest of your life.

-Jerry: I remember when I went to an MLM program in 2004 and I didn’t think I can make money.
-I tried a couple of scams and MLM thing kind of ripped me off.
+Jerry: I remember when I went to an MLM program in 2004 and I didn’t think I could make money.
+I tried a couple of scams and the MLM thing kind of ripped me off.
 I found out that guy like 2 levels above me in the MLM.

 He was hardly making any money and he wouldn’t even talk about how little it was.
 I remember thinking what a fantasy it was to not wake up to an alarm to have the freedom to do whatever you want to.

-For people who think they want to be an entrepreneur but don’t realize you know, what it’s going to be like actually doing it?
+For people who think they want to be an entrepreneur but don’t realize you know what it’s going to be like doing it?

 Jewel: You can get burnt out pretty easily because you’re doing everything when you’re first starting out.
-We have to film, edit, upload, do the SEO for Essetino Artists Youtube channel.
+We have to film, edit, upload, and do SEO for Essetino Artists Youtube channel.
 We’re the only 2 employees in Essetino Artists.
-So, we’re doing everything and it’s all up to you.
+We’re doing everything and it’s all up to you.

 So, if in the beginning you don’t have anything established, you don’t have any passive income and you don’t have multiple streams then you work your ass off and you work a lot and you can get burnt out really easily.